iamshadmirza/TheNextBigWriter/node/Creating-REST-API-Using-NodeJS-ExpressJs-MongoDB-And-Mongoose.md

     console.log(`connection is  extablished`)
 });
 ```
-require express now we got express as a function and create new constant with the help of express for use express method and properties.
+Require express now we got express as a function and create new constant with the help of express for use express method and properties.

 listen() method creates a listener on the specified port or path.

-Let's run this code  ``` nodemon src/app.js``` and what happened
+Let's run this code  ``` nodemon src/app.js``` and see what happens